 Yes.
 We were working on their steam rigs.
-They started building powered rigs and we had to work on it.
+They started building power rigs and we had to work on it.
 The power rigs is run by diesel engines and the others were run by steam engines.
 You had the boilers that would make the steam.
 It was really economical to have steam when there was no sale for the gas.
 Once they started building pipelines and started putting in compressors and getting decent prices for the natural gas, then the steam wasn't used as much.
 It became uneconomical.
 Plus, they were more powerful rigs.
 We could drill faster and deeper with the power rigs.
 That was a big change in the oil field when they quit flaring the gas and started selling it.
 Actually, Texaco had got into a bind by signing a long term contract with LP and L. I don't know if you are familiar with that fiasco.
 It was 25 years for 25 cents.
 Then, gas got up to seven or eight dollars.
 But, we had to keep furnishing it for 25 cents.
 A few heads rolled for that.
 LP and L was Louisiana Power and Light Company.
 It is called Entergy now.
 Nobody knew because there was no sale for it before.

 I started roughnecking, worked derricks, driller, toolpusher, supervisor, and I ended up retiring in 1987 as a senior drilling supervisor with Texaco.
 I was looking after offshore rigs at the Morgan City office.
 I enjoyed my time with them.
 I raised six children.
 I had a good life and a good retirement.
 I had six children-four boys and two girls.
 My oldest son is in the offshore towing business.
-One of my boys is an engineer for LOOP [Louisiana Offshore Oil Port].
+One of my boys is an engineer for LOOP (Louisiana Offshore Oil Port).
 Another one of my boys is a shrimper and the other one is vice-president of a local bank.
-My two daughters are school teachers.
-Only my oldest son didn't get his degree.
-He went three years and quit.
-But, the rest of my children got their degrees and I am proud of them.
+My two daughters are school teachers...
 For a fellow that worked on salary for his whole life and never owned a business, I was satisfied.
 The oil field has changed a whole lot-the equipment that we used, the size of things, especially offshore, with the subsea completions and dynamic control vessels that don't even have anchors.
 It is something to see.